 It’s a gloriously warm day – you know, the kind that’s perfect for spending hours doing nothing but lounging about in the pool and soaking in the sun.
 So you head to your pool, only to find out that you’re not the first one there – several uninvited guests are already having a pool party!

 Water bugs will be a problem for most people at some point – they are unavoidable to a large degree.
-But there are some things we can do to get rid of water bugs and to prevent water bugs becoming a problem in the first place.
+But there are some things we can do to get rid of water bugs in your pool.
+And prevent water bugs becoming a problem in the first place.

 What Are Water Bugs?